 1-1/2 cups chopped and seeded fresh tomatoes

 1. After peeling and chopping your eggplant, place it in a colander and sprinkle with course sea salt.
 Let sit for 30 minutes to release some of the liquid, rinse well and pat dry.

-2. Heat the oil over high heat and add the eggplant and zucchini.
+2. Heat the veggie broth or water over high heat and add the eggplant and zucchini.
 Saute’ for about 8 minutes, then add the garlic.
 Continue cooking for another 2-3 minutes until the veggies are golden and just tender.

 3. Remove the vegetables from the pan and reduce the heat to medium-high.
-Drizzle in the 2 tbsp of olive oil and add the onion and bell pepper.
+Spray a bit of olive oil spray and add the onion and bell pepper.
 Cook for 8-10 minutes until the veggies are just tender but not browned.
-Season with salt and pepper to tasted.
+Add a little water to the pan to help keep it from sticking.
+Season with salt and pepper to taste.